REALM: Reliable Expertise-Aware Language Model Fine-Tuning from Noisy Annotations: Background and Related Work

 In NLP, annotator disagreement has received growing attention, particularly for subjective tasks such as toxicity detection and sentiment analysis \cite{davani2022dealing, gordon2022jury, plank2022problem, uma2021survey}. \cite{davani2022dealing} show that multi-task models which predict each annotator's label separately outperform majority-vote aggregation on several binary classification tasks. \cite{gordon2022jury} propose jury learning, which explicitly selects a composition of annotators at inference time to reflect a desired social perspective.
 While these works model disagreement as a signal to preserve, they do not address the setting where disagreement arises from differing levels of \emph{expertise} on a factual task with a single correct answer, which is the setting we consider.

 A related line of work addresses label noise in deep learning more broadly \cite{natarajan2013learning, han2018co, patrini2017making}, and recent work has extended noise-robust training to the LLM fine-tuning setting \cite{luo2024robustft, wang2023noiserobust, yadav2023symnoise, yu2020finetuning}.
 These approaches typically assume a fixed noise structure, require external guidance or a clean reference set to identify noisy samples, and do not model annotator identity.
 In contrast, REALM requires neither: it learns annotator reliability unsupervised as part of training, with no access to ground-truth labels at any stage, and explicitly models the per-annotator source of noise rather than treating it as a property of individual examples.
+A separate line of work studies robustness to corrupted or adversarially perturbed inputs \citep{goodfellow2015explaining, ghiasvand2025robust}; this targets worst-case corruption of the input rather than the annotator-level label noise REALM addresses, and is orthogonal to our setting.